twitter/communitynotes/documentation/under-the-hood/guardrails.md

 ### Remediations

 Community Notes context is intended to be community driven.
-Notes are written and selected by people on Twitter, for people on Twitter.
-Except in the case of a Twitter Rule violation, Twitter employees do not make decisions about which individual notes do or do not display on Twitter, even in cases when a guardrail or circuit breaker condition is triggered.
+Notes are written and selected by people on X, for people on X. Except in the case of a Rule violation, X employees do not make decisions about which individual notes do or do not display on X, even in cases when a guardrail or circuit breaker condition is triggered.

 Instead, the goal is to build a _system_ that consistently elevates helpful, informative, and accurate information.
 In case of a serious note quality problem, the policy and operating procedure is to take system-wide actions, fix the problem, then resume normal service.

 Examples of system-wide actions Community Notes may take in the case of a guardrail or circuit breaker situation may include:

-- Temporarily raising the [threshold](./note-ranking-code.md) required for notes to be publicly visible on a Tweet
+- Temporarily raising the [threshold](./note-ranking-code.md) required for notes to be publicly visible on a post
 - Temporarily pausing the scoring of newly created notes
-- Temporarily pausing the display of all notes on Tweets for viewers outside enrolled Community Notes contributors
+- Temporarily pausing the display of all notes on posts for viewers outside enrolled Community Notes contributors

 These actions allow Community Notes to mitigate potential risk of inaccurate or low quality notes, while the internal team conducts an investigation and builds an appropriate fix, if needed.
-When selecting which remediation to use, we aim to take the smallest corrective action possible to balance mitigating the risk of showing low quality notes with the risk of failing to show helpful, informative notes on potentially misleading Tweets.
+When selecting which remediation to use, we aim to take the smallest corrective action possible to balance mitigating the risk of showing low quality notes with the risk of failing to show helpful, informative notes on potentially misleading posts.

-_Note: Community Notes contributors and notes are subject to the Twitter Rules.
+_Note: Community Notes contributors and notes are subject to X's [Rules](https://help.x.com/rules-and-policies/twitter-rules).
 Failure to abide by rules can result in removal from the Community Notes program._

 ## Understanding helpfulness across political viewpoints